 During a research when healthy men with normal testosterone levels took a drink with glucose they had an instant decrease of testosterone levels that last two hours.
-From this experiment, the researchers set the conclusion that the simple carbohydrates consumption increases the levels of glucose in the blood are bad for the testosterone levels.
-But we know that for the long term the carbohydrates contribution supports the testosterone levels.
-Poor carbohydrates diet reduce the testosterone, that is the reason that is good to eat complex carbohydrates from integral sources.
+From this experiment, the researchers set the conclusion that the simple carbohydrates consumption increases the levels of glucose in the blood and are bad for the testosterone levels.
+But we know that for the long term, the carbohydrates contribution supports the testosterone levels.
+Poor carbohydrates diet reduces the testosterone, that is the reason why we should eat complex carbohydrates from integral sources.

-In this article, we will discuss the relationship between diet, hormones and physical appearance.
+In this article, we will discuss the correlation between diet, hormones and physical appearance.

-Instant and a frequent increase of the glucose leads to the reduced testosterone levels.
+Instant and frequent increase of the glucose leads to reduced testosterone levels.

 The low ratio between carbohydrates and proteins leads to the testosterone decrease.

 In order to have high testosterone levels, you need to eat carbohydrates.
-It is recommended vegetables, fruits, and steamed grains.
+It is recommended to consume vegetables, fruits, and steamed grains.